playcanvas/editor/README.md

 Any time the editor's front end code is changed (JS or SCSS files which are a dependency of the /public/js/index.js file), the rollup script will automatically rebuild.
 You can then refresh your editor project to view your changes.

-This same script also builds the launch page front end code, as well as that for the code-editor-v2.
+This same script also builds the launch page front end code, as well as that for the code-editor.
 The use_local_frontend parameter can be applied to the launch page and code editor urls in the same way as editor projects.

 ### Developing external dependencies